lz2510/Tech/Behavior.md

 ### what’s your motivation?

 - Follow best pratices.
 I like to read some blogs like MartinFlower, Robert Martin.
-There are some best practices in enginerring industry.
+There are some best practices in enginerring industry, like Clean Architecture
 - Follow new info.
 I subscribe Medium, they send me recommendation everyday.
 The recommedation is about software enginerring, like new features in php8, how to use laravel more effiently.

 ### how to identify priority